 Suppose you received a citation for disorderly conduct.
 In that case, your ticket is probably out of one of the following Chandler Courts: Kyrene Justice Court, San Tan Justice Court, San Marcos Justice Court, University Lakes Justice Court, Chandler Municipal Court, or Maricopa County Superior Court.
 If your citation is out of any of these listed Courts, let a Chandler disorderly conduct lawyer with our firm help you.
 Our experienced attorneys know these courts well and have helped numerous defendants navigate their cases.

 What is disorderly conduct?
 The basic definition would be when a fight or altercation may have occurred in an otherwise normally peaceful area.
 Disorderly conduct is defined under Arizona Revised Statutes §13-2904, and it can be designated a Class 1 misdemeanor or a Class 6 felony, depending on the situation.
 Whether charged as a misdemeanor or felony, it is essential for people facing a disorderly conduct offense to seek guidance from an experienced attorney in Chandler.

-There are two different categories of disorderly conduct in Arizona: Class 1 misdemeanor and Class 6 felony.
+There are two categories of disorderly conduct in Arizona: Class 1 misdemeanor and Class 6 felony.
 Regardless of what classification of crime you have been charged with, the process the case will take through the courts will be the same.

-When a driver is given a citation for disorderly conduct in Chandler, they will be either issued a citation and released with a scheduled court date, or be arrested and booked into jail before seeing a judge and released.
+When a driver is given a citation for disorderly conduct in Chandler, they will be either issued a citation and released with a scheduled court date or be arrested and booked into jail before seeing a judge and released.

 A conviction of a disorderly conduct charge could result in six months to a year in prison and high fines.
-If you are facing a disorderly conduct charge, call in to our firm today to schedule a complimentary strategy session today.
+If you face this kind of charge, call our firm to schedule a complimentary strategy session today.
 Our Chandler disorderly conduct lawyers are here to help you.
-We look forward to hearing from you.